 To bonsai, an oak tree from an acorn, plant a germinating acorn in perlite potting soil.
-Grow by watering, maintaining temperature, and protecting your seedling during the winter.
-After a year, repot and then train your seedling into a bonsai through trunk development, wiring, and pruning.
+Grow by watering, maintaining temperature, and protecting your seedlings during the winter.
+After a year, repot and train your seedling into a bonsai through trunk development, wiring, and pruning.

 Bonsai An Oak Tree From An Acorn

 With an estimated 600 species of oak trees, many want to add these trees to your bonsai collection.

 Luckily, I contacted my local botanical gardens, spoke with a few bonsai experts, and even asked ten plant paladin readers who own Oak bonsai about the best method to grow an oak bonsai tree from acorns.